-Of the 60 species of birch trees (Betula spp.) native to the cold winter and cool summer regions of the Northern Hemisphere, those chosen for garden use display colorful, paper-like or shredding bark and tend to have yellow fall leaf color.
-Companion plants grown in association with a birch tree need to complement -- not hide or visually overpower -- the ornamental features of the birch and grow in a climate and soil that already favors the birch tree.
+Birch trees (Betula spp.) are chosen for gardens because they display colorful, paper-like or shredding bark and tend to have a bright yellow fall leaf color.
+Companion plants grown with a birch tree need to complement -- not hide or visually overpower -- the ornamental features of the birch and grow in a climate and soil that already favors the birch tree.
 Birch trees prosper in fertile, moist, well-drained soils in full sun or lightly dappled shade.